KevinMoonLab/Nexarag/README.md

 ## Backend
 Development for the backend project can be done inside a devcontainer.
 The container will be automatically provisioned with a `neo4j` database and a `rabbitmq` instance.

-1. Copy the `.env.example` file into `litreview/.devcontainer/.env`, modifying the values for your system
+1. Copy the `.env.example` file into `Nexarag/.devcontainer/.env`, modifying the values for your system
-2. Open `litreview` in VS Code
+2. Open `Nexarag` in VS Code
 3. Press `Ctrl+Shift+P` and type `Open Folder in Container`

 Jupyter Lab will be run automatically inside `litreview.devcontainer`.
 You may have to install the Jupyter notebook extension again when prompted to access the kernel.